 Silver vine, also known as Actinidia polygama, grows commonly in Japan and China.
 It’s the most popular cat treat in Asia, called matatabi.
 Some think that silver vine has a stronger effect on cats than catnip because it has two cat attractants in the plant.

 So remember, if your cat isn’t interested in catnip, you have a lot of other options to try!
-And even if your cat is a huge fan of her catnip toys, you might give these other plants a chance to see if she likes them more or just to offer a little variety.
+And even if your cat is a huge fan of their catnip toys, you might give these other plants a chance to see if your kitty likes them more or just to offer a little variety.